The Car Connection Cadillac CT5 Overview

 The Cadillac CT5 is a mid-size luxury sedan for buyers fatigued from crossover crossfire among high-dollar automakers.

-MORE: Read our 2020 Cadillac CT5 preview
+MORE: Read our 2022 Cadillac CT5 review

 The new Cadillac CT5

 Taking cues from the Cadillac Escala concept shown in 2016 at Pebble Beach, the Cadillac CT5 strikes out in a new stylistic direction for the automaker.
 Gone are the jagged lines of Cadillac's Art & Science motif that draped over the CT5's predecessor, the CTS, replaced by hewn shoulders and sharper lines on its new car.
 The CT5's headlights are vertically oriented and bookend a wide horizontal grille, while chiseled lines along the hood and body break up some of the wide expanses of metal.
 The shape changes as well.
 While the CTS was a traditional three-box sedan, the CT5 takes on a fastback shape but it's still a sedan, not a hatchback.